Sun Light 30: Design

 The Sun Light 30 is a recreational keelboat, built predominantly of solid polyester fiberglass, with a sandwich-construction deck and wood trim.
 It has a masthead sloop rig, with a deck-stepped mast, two sets of unswept spreaders and aluminum spars with stainless steel wire rigging.
-The hull has a raked stem, a walk though reverse transom, an internally mounted spade-type rudder, with a small skeg, controlled by a tiller and a fixed fin keel, shoal draft keel or stub keel and centerboard.
+The hull has a raked stem, a reverse transom, an internally mounted spade-type rudder, with a small skeg, controlled by a tiller and a fixed fin keel, shoal draft keel or stub keel and centerboard.

 The fin keel model displaces 6834 lb and carries 2601 lb of lead ballast, the shoal draft keel model displaces 6834 lb and carries 2601 lb of cast iron ballast, while the centerboard version displaces 7055 lb and carries 2832 lb of exterior cast iron ballast with the centerboard made from steel.

 The fin keel-equipped version of the boat has a draft of 5.83 ft and 4.75 ft with the optional shoal draft keel.
 The centerboard-equipped version has a draft of 7.00 ft with the centerboard extended and 3.60 ft with it retracted, allowing operation in shallow water.

 A 3.1 ft shorter mast was an option.

 The boat is fitted with a Japanese Yanmar 2GM20 diesel engine of 18 hp for docking and maneuvering.
 The fuel tank holds 12.7 u.s.gal and the fresh water tank has a capacity of 23.8 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settees in the main cabin, or an optional "U" settee, and an aft cabin with a double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a sink.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a sink.
 An alternate galley is amidships and a straight configuration.
 A navigation station is opposite the galley, on the starboard side, or alternatively on the port side.
 The head is located aft of the companion way on the starboard side and includes a shower.
 The main cabin maximum headroom is 72 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 732 sqft.

 The design has a hull speed of 6.76 kn.